Excel Average Formula (Table of Contents)

-Average formula in excel simply gives the average of selected numeric cell values.
-Average means if we take out the sum of some values and divide that with calculated sum with the total number of iterations, gives the average of all the values.
+The average formula in excel simply gives the average of selected numeric cell values.
+Average means if we take out the sum of some values and divide that with the calculated sum with the total number of iterations, it gives the average of all the values.

 How To Use Average Formula in Excel?

-In our school days, we used to calculate the average of any range by summing the values first then dividing the same with the total number of values used in sum.
-But in excel we have a simple formula for calculating an average.
+In our school days, we calculated the average of any range by summing the values first, then dividing the same with the total number of values used in the sum.
+But in excel, we have a simple formula for calculating an average.
 For this, from the Insert Function option in excel, we can search AVERAGE to use it.

 Average Formula in Excel – Example #1

-We have a sample data of sale of a product of 10 days as shown below.
+We have sample data of the sale of a product of 10 days, as shown below.

 Now let’s calculate the average sales of given data.
-For this, go to the cell where we want to apply the average formula to see the result and then click on Insert Function icon just beside the Formula bar in excel as shown below.
+For this, go to the cell where we want to apply the average formula to see the result and then click on the Insert Function icon just beside the Formula bar in excel, as shown below.

-After that, we will get an Insert Function box as shown below.
-From there search for Average function and then click OK.
-Or else, we can locate Average function in Statistical functions category from Or select a category box.
+After that, we will get an Insert Function box, as shown below.
+From there, search for the Average function and then click OK.
+We can also locate the Average function in the Statistical functions category from Or select a category box.

-This is already noticed by many people, the same result will be visible at the bottom of the excel sheet as shown below.
-There we can see the total selected cells, the sum of all the numbers and average of selected numbers.
+Many people already notice this; the same result will be visible at the bottom of the excel sheet, as shown below.
+We can see the total selected cells, the sum of all the numbers, and the selected numbers’ average.

 Average Formula in Excel – Example #2

-As we can see, the syntax of the selected function is also been seen.
+As we can see, the syntax of the selected function is also seen.
 We see work as per that as well.
-Now to complete the syntax select the range of cells for which we need to calculate the average.
+To complete the syntax, select the range of cells for which we need to calculate the average.

-For this case also we can check at the bottom of the excel sheet whether it is showing the same average or not.
+We can also check at the bottom of the excel sheet whether showing the same average.
 For this, select the cells and go down.

-As we can see above, it is showing the same average as 33.6 for selected cell count 10.
+As we can see above, it shows the same average as 33.6 for selected cell count 10.
 This proofs the exactness of the formula we used.

 Average Formula in Excel – Example #3

-It says number and num_digits are the part of the syntax.
-Now for number, apply the AVERAGE Formula and for num_digits select as shown below.
+It says number and num_digits are part of the syntax.
+Now for number, apply the AVERAGE Formula, and for num_digits, select as shown below.